nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-The named student does not exist
+The named student doesn't exist
   * 1a1.
 TutorPro returns an error message.

     Use case resumes at 1.